 - Milkbar Tomasza: As you can tell by its name, it is a milk bar clearly oriented to tourists, so you will be served in perfect English.
 It is located in the historic center and closes at 20:00 hours.

 10. And for dessert... a little bit of candy

-Polish cuisine is not all about meat, soup and beet.
+Not everything in Polish gastronomy is meat, soup and beet.
 It is a country, as you can see, also very pastry-loving.
 If you want to try its sweetest specialties, you can do it in one of its many bakeries that you will find especially in the center of the city.
 Although I advise you to do so by visiting one of its cafes or stores specializing in sweets and desserts.
 Their assortment is impressive and you can try all kinds of sweets, not only Polish.

 Here is some information you should know if you have decided to make a sweet route through Krakow.

-- Most of the establishments are located in the center of the city.
+- Most establishments are located in the center of the city.